Cost of Living in Israel

 What are typical rental prices for expats in Israel?

 "The rental price for a nice 1 bedroom apartment in Israel can range from around $1,000 to $2,000 per month, depending on the location and amenities.
-A nice 2 bedroom apartment in Israel can range from around $1,500 to $3,000 per month, again depending on the location and amenities," wrote an expat living in Israel.
+A nice 2 bedroom apartment in Israel can range from around $1,500 to $3,000 per month, again depending on the location and amenities," said an expat in Israel.

 What appliances are typically included in a rental?